merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 * All these contigs may be coming from a **single microbial population**.
 In fact, in my opinion, it is very likely since there are only a small number of ribosomal proteins that occur only once.

-* If this is truly a single population, why do taxonomic annotations spread all over the place and not a single hit?
-The likely explanation could be that it is so distant from any member of the CPR described so far by the Banfield group and others, the most close hits vary a lot for no good reason (I'm sure there is a good name for this phenomenon).
+* If this is truly a single population, why do taxonomic annotations are spread all over the place a instead of a single hit?
+The likely explanation could be that ithis population is so distant from any other member of the CPR described so far by the Banfield group and others, the most close hits vary a lot for no good reason (I'm sure there is a good name for this phenomenon).

-* Just like the fact that there may be a single population, this population may be in a single individual.
+* Just like the fact that there may be a single population, this population may be occurring in a **single individual**.
 Becasue CPR genomes are often quite lonley in the sequence space, in our experience, they get assembled very nicely even in very complex samples, or even when they are not quite abundant (i.e., [our recovery of CPRs form TARA Oceans metagenomes](http://merenlab.org/data/2017_Delmont_et_al_HBDs/){:target="_blank"}).
 The next very important step is to map all metagenomes to these contigs to see whether they recruit reads from multiple individuals.
 If you would like to do that, you can get all metagenomic short reads from 'pregnant' data set, and map those to the contigs PR_node_60, PR_node_48, PR_node_444, PR_node_340, PR_node_296, PR_node_287, PR_node_260, PR_node_199, PR_node_197, PR_node_1290, PR_node_1285, and PR_node_1196 you will find in [this file](http://www.pnas.org/content/suppl/2017/08/21/1707009114.DCSupplemental/pnas.1707009114.sd05.txt){:target="_blank"}.
 If there is a single individual, it may be possible for someone to go back to that sample, and sequence it deeper to recover a good CPR genome bin.

 But regardless, considering that nothing went wrong with the experimental procedures, sampling, library preparation, sequencing, and assembly steps, and even if we are in fact talking about one microbial population in a single pregnant woman, it is probably safe to say for the first time "**CPR in human blood!**".